-- Collect, classify, and analyse a variety of financial and non- financial information with particular reference to risk management. - Synthesise information/data from a variety of sources in order to make informed strategic decisions and formulate, examine and test hypotheses. - Prepare descriptive and interpretative technical reports that communicate information and ideas effectively to both expert and non-technical audiences - Identify, record and analyse vital financial information using specialist numerical skills. - Demonstrate the skills involved in the preparation and interpretation of risk management treatment plans. - Evaluate and interpret investment/financial/loss data within the context of risk management. - Adapt and then apply learning from case study examples to new scenarios - Apply the academic and vocational principles-methodologies to the solution of risk management problems. - Plan, conduct and report a programme of commercial research.
+- Collect, classify, and analyse a variety of financial information, with particular reference to risk management and insurance. - Synthesise information/data from a variety of financial sources, using it to formulate, examine and test hypotheses.

+- Prepare descriptive and interpretive technical reports to communicate information and ideas effectively to both expert and non-technical audiences. - Identify, record and analyse vital financial information using specialist numerical skills. - Demonstrate the skills involved in the preparation and interpretation of risk management and insurance plans. - Evaluate and interpret investment/financial data within the context of the insurance marketplace. - Adapt and then apply learning from case study examples to new scenarios. - Apply the academic and vocational principles-methodologies to the solution of insurance or risk management problems.